About Our Clinical Services

 Crisis Prevention Institute (CPI): The Crisis Prevention Institute’s non-violent crisis prevention and intervention models provide person-centered de-escalation techniques to support youth who may experience a psychiatric or situational crisis.
 All treatment staff members are trained in how to effectively support youth experiencing crisis using a trauma-informed approach. i

-Girls Circle: Girls Circle provides an in-depth examination into vulnerabilities that our girls have.
+My Life My Choice: My Life My Choice provides an in-depth examination into vulnerabilities that our girls have.
 It helps the youth shift away from the path that leads towards sexual exploitation.
 This curriculum looks at what trafficking is, unhealthy relationships, substance abuse, and low-self-esteem as imperative risk factors.
 Sexual and reproductive health education and real stories of trafficking victims are also included.

 Ending the Game: Ending the Game provides a structure and framework to repair the harmful psychological coercion our girls have suffered from through their experience being trafficked.
 The goal of “Ending the Game” is to unravel the mind control techniques used by traffickers and empower the victims with the skills to recover from the trauma of trafficking.